If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 Students may cancel the authorization through UCDAccess.
 Parents should contact the Bursar’s Office to cancel the authorization.14

 The Student Loan Code of Conduct serves as the guiding principles in ensuring the integrity of the student financial aid process.9

-Information and instructions are on the Withdrawing and Financial Aid Adjustments page.
+Information and instructions are on the Return to Title IV Funds Policy--Withdrawing (Dropping All of Your Courses) page.
 It is highly recommended that you meet with a financial aid advisor prior to withdrawing to discuss the return of some of your financial aid funds, as well as, loan repayment options.11

 In compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the disclosure of information from a student’s educational record is considered confidential and will not be released, with certain exceptions, without the student’s written permission.
 If you would like to authorize the University to release financial aid and enrollment information to your spouse, parent(s), or other family member, you must first provide written consent.
 Students may provide FERPA consent electronically through the profile section of the UCD Access portal.
 Students who would prefer to complete a paper version of the consent should complete and submit the Release of Confidential Information Request Form to the Office of the Registrar.

 Students may delegate read-only, online access to family members or third parties through the CU Guest Access section of the UCD Access portal.
 Navigation instructions for CU Guest Access are available through the Office of the Registrar’s webpage.
 CU Guest Access does not authorize a guest to contact the University to request or discuss your student education record.
 Student record information can only be accessed by a parent or third party if the student has filed an electronic or paper Release of Confidential Information Request Form.